Carrying The Fire: An Astronaut's Journeys | Michael Collins

 Well.
 This book surely straightened me out.
 What I learned all these decades later is that while Armstrong did indeed project pure intellect, and Aldrin was at least nine-tenths a self-absorbed showman, Michael Collins embodied all the qualities I admired most in the astronauts.
 Smart as a whip, yes, but also deeply committed to preparation with keen attention to detail and his eyes glued to the ever-present checklists.
 He carried a sharp tongue and a quick wit, often on display during his on-air chats with Houston, and a flair for curse words, which he tried to keep under wraps.

 As for his role as limo driver for his moon-walking crew mates, Michael Collins saw his destiny quite differently.
 His duty to fly alone in the Apollo 11 Command Module while the others landed on the moon was not a second-rate errand but a role absolutely essential to the success of their shared mission.
-Like the mythical Apollo, Michael Collins carried the fire that had propelled them a quarter million miles to the moon and would safely bring them back home.
+Like the mythical Apollo, Michael Collins carried the fire that had propelled them a quarter million miles to the moon and then brought them back home.
 Neil and Buzz would have never made it without him.

 “I think a future flight should include a poet, a priest and a philosopher… we might get a much better idea of what we saw.”